apache/spark/docs/spark-connect-overview.md

 <div data-lang="python"  markdown="1">
-To launch the PySpark shell with Spark Connect, simply include the `remote` parameter and specify the location of your Spark server, we are using `localhost` in this example.
+To launch the PySpark shell with Spark Connect, simply include the `remote` parameter and specify the location of your Spark server.
+We are using `localhost` in this example to connect to the local Spark server we started above.

 {% highlight bash %}
 ./bin/pyspark --remote "sc://localhost"
 {% endhighlight %}

-And you will notice that the PySpark shell welcome message tells you that your have connected to Spark using Spark Connect.
+And you will notice that the PySpark shell welcome message tells you that you have connected to Spark using Spark Connect.

-And now you can run PySpark code in the shell to see Spark Connect in action:
+Now you can run PySpark code in the shell to see Spark Connect in action:

-{% highlight bash %}
+{% highlight python %}
 columns = ["id","name"]
 data = [(1,"Sarah"),(2,"Maria")]
 df = spark.createDataFrame(data).toDF(*columns)